Basic Plugin Generation and Publishing Process

 for database configuration,redis.php

-for redis configuration, andthinkorm.php
+for Redis configuration, andthinkorm.php

-Export the Plugin
+Export Plugin

 php webman plugin:export --name=foo/admin